townsean/ludum-dare-36/README.md

 # ludum-dare-36
-Source code for my Ludum Dare 36 entry.
-The theme is "Ancient Technology."
+Source code for my Ludum Dare 36 (LD36) entry, Ancient Ciphers.
+The theme for LD36 is "Ancient Technology."

 ## Synopsis